ChengyiGong/IEOR4501-Final-Project-Group-31/README.md

 5. Storing data
     - For every dataset we have collected, including taxi trips data, uber trips data, hourly weather data and daily weather data, we create a `Sqlite` database and store each dataset into corresponding tables through `sqlalchemy`.
-    - The table schema can be found in `schema.sql` and the datasets can be found in `project.db`.
+    - The table schema can be found in `schema.sql`.

 6. Understanding the Data
     - We developed 6 SQL queries to help understand the datasets.
-For details, see **Part 3** in the notebook `Project.ipynb`.
+For details, see **Part 3** in the notebook `Project_P1.ipynb`.
     - We developed 6 strands of functions to help visualize the datasets.
-For details, see **Part 4** in the notebook `Project.ipynb`.
+For details, see **Part 4** in the notebook `Project_P1.ipynb`.

 7. Further analysis
     - We developed 1 animated plot to show the comovement of cumulative number of hired rides and precipitation.